 Located in Guilin, China, Elephant Trunk Hill is a natural wonder that attracts visitors worldwide.
 But what makes the hill such an attraction?
 Let’s explore together.

-Among the lush forests and undulating hills in Guilin, China, Elephant Hill is one of the thousands of karst hills in China and has captured man’s imagination for thousands of years.
+Among the lush forests and undulating hills in Guilin, China, Elephant Hill is one of thousands of karst hills that have captured man’s imagination for thousands of years.

 The hill is a famous top attraction where visitors climb to enjoy stunning views of the city and the rivers below.
 This natural wonder of geologic formations will leave you speechless.

 The hill is just outside the city center and offers stunning views of the rice fields and river below.
-And it’s been a famous tourist attraction since the Tang dynasty (618- 907).
+It has been a famous tourist attraction since the Tang dynasty (618- 907).

 This is one of the scenic spots where you can take photos or a selfie with your family and friends, as the backdrop is sure to impress.
 But before you travel, include travel insurance in your planning.
 SafetyWing offers some of the best covers for individuals and families.